google/flax/docs/nnx/surgery.md

 * Create a function that returns a valid NNX model; and
 * Run `nnx.eval_shape` (not `jax.eval_shape`) upon it.

 Now you can use `nnx.split` as usual to get its abstract state.
-Note that all the fields that should be `jax.Array` in a real model is now an abstract `jax.ShapeDtypeStruct` with only shape/dtype/sharding information.
+Note that all the fields that should be `jax.Array` in a real model are now an abstract `jax.ShapeDtypeStruct` with only shape/dtype/sharding information.

 ```python